VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_on_Generic/Readme.md

   ```bash
   \rm -fr junk     # Leading backslash is for inhibiting a possible alias
   ```

+  or alternatively modify the `experiment_output_dir` entries of the parameter files to point to an empty directory.

 Eventually you can proceed with the submissions